 Merck on Tuesday had called on Versum's shareholders to put pressure on management to consider the German group's $5.9 billion cash bid, including debt, which the U.S. maker of chemicals for semiconductors has spurned in favour of an all-share merger with Entegris.

 "The capital market reaction is relatively unequivocal.
 You see it in Versum's share price," Merck Chief Executive Stefan Oschmann had said, reaffirming that his bid was clearly superior.

 Merck's takeover proposal of $48 per share in cash compares with an offer of around $39.6 worth of Entegris stock for each Versum share under the existing deal, based on Entegris' closing price of $35.38 on Wednesday.

-Entegris announced a $4 billion all-stock deal in January, saying it wanted to create a big chemical supplier to the semiconductor market at a time when the industry is under pressure.
+Entegris announced a $4 billion all-stock deal in January for Versum, the former speciality chemicals division of industrial gases group Air Products, saying it wanted to create a big chemical supplier to the semiconductor market at a time when the industry is under pressure.

-(Reporting by Arno Schuetze; editing by Thomas Seythal)
+(Reporting by Arno Schuetze; editing by Thomas Seythal and Jane Merriman)